Inseckto/Luminum/README.md

 <code>new Luminum()</code> requires one parameter, that is the hex color(with or without "#") or rgb color (with or without "rgb(...)").

 <code>getColorBrightness()</code> return a boolean value: <b>true</b> if the color is light, <b>false</b> if the color is dark.
-###Set tollerance
+###Setting tollerance
 ___
 You can modify the brightness threshold when you need to consider a color dark for, for example, mantain the color of text light.
-The tollerance is between 0 and 125.
+The tollerance value is between 0 and 125.

 ```js
 Luminum = new Luminum("#bf2e2e");